Suspension 101 Part 1: Mustang Suspension Components

-When someone first thinks of planning modifications, adding more horsepower or a change to the appearance are the things that come to mind.
-In many cases, the car's suspension is the last thing an owner thinks about in terms of modding a Mustang.
+In many cases the car's suspension is the last thing an owner thinks about in terms of modding a Mustang.
 That isn't the way it should be.
 When it comes to making modifications, the suspension is just as important as the rest of the car.
 To make the best decision for your car, you need to know what does what and some common terminology.

 Caster describes the relationship between the steering axis and a true vertical position.
 In the case of the Mustang, the steering axis is the strut.
 A higher caster angle gives a car more stability at higher speeds, although at slower speeds, the steering will feel heavier.
 Caster can also enhance the camber angle as the wheel is turned, giving you more grip in a turn.